 - The first option is the easiest to implement.
 For simplicity, we suggest you to use this option. - The file codes_create.f90 (or grib_api_create.py) contain a skeleton of the code to create a grib message.
 Please can you try to add the code needed to create a grib message.
 Follow the instructions in the code.
-Use 'make' to compile the codes, then run the program or run the Python script. - To change the GRIB headers, see local definitions under http://apps.ecmwf.int/codes/grib/format/grib1/local/ and http://apps.ecmwf.int/codes/grib/format/mars/type/ for the datatype. - Now change the link for the input file 'eps' to the grib2 file (also available from ~trx/ecCodes/data) and run the program again.
+Use 'make' to compile the codes, then run the program or run the Python script. - Note!
+The references to change the GRIB headers given in the source code are out of date.
+See local definitions under http://apps.ecmwf.int/codes/grib/format/mars/type/ for the datatype. - Now change the link for the input file 'eps' to the grib2 file (also available from ~trx/ecCodes/data) and run the program again.

-\$ make grib2
+ecgate\$ make grib2